dataluscorp/browser/taskcluster/docs/parameters.rst

    The time and date when a release is scheduled to live.
 This value is passed to Balrog.

 ``release_enable_partner_repack``
-   Boolean which controls repacking vanilla Firefox builds for partners.
+   Boolean which controls repacking vanilla Datalus builds for partners.

 ``release_enable_partner_attribution``
-   Boolean which controls adding attribution to vanilla Firefox builds for partners.
+   Boolean which controls adding attribution to vanilla Datalus builds for partners.

 ``release_enable_emefree``
-   Boolean which controls repacking vanilla Firefox builds into EME-free builds.
+   Boolean which controls repacking vanilla Datalus builds into EME-free builds.

 ``release_partners``
    List of partners to repack or attribute if a subset of the whole config.
 A null value defaults to all.